Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Annuity income works differently from the other income options because you have to give up your savings in order to buy one.
 The benefits, however, are that the income they pay are guaranteed for life and that, sometimes, rates in financial markets which influence annuity returns can mean a higher regular income.

 With a pension pot of £250,000, a tax-free amount of £62,500 could be taken and the remaining £187,500 used to buy an annuity.
-At current rates, the annuity would generate an income of £9,525, based on an individual aged 65 and with a 3% increase in payments each year to mitigate inflation.1
+Based on rates from May, the annuity would generate an income of £9,525, based on an individual aged 65 and with a 3% increase in payments each year to mitigate inflation.1

 To compare that with income from drawdown requires you apply a withdrawal rate to your fund - the proportion which can be withdrawn each year to give you the maximum income possible while allowing your fund to last as long as you need it.
 It isn’t always easy to do because investment returns mean the value of your pot will rise and fall in ways that are not predictable.
 It’s also impossible to say exactly how long you will live.